This content has been machine translated dynamically.

 To understand the need for link redundancy, let us consider the example of the following cluster setup along with the accompanying cases (with attention to case 3):

-In this setup, interfaces I1, I2, I3 and I4 are bound to LACP channel with KEY 5.
+In this setup, interfaces I1, I2, I3, and I4 are bound to the LACP channel with KEY 5.
 On the partner side, I1 and I2 are connected to Switch 1 to form a single LA channel with KEY 1.
 Similarly, I3 and I4 are connected to Switch 2 to form a single LA channel with KEY 2.

 Now let us consider the following cases to understand the need for link redundancy:

 Case 1: Switch 1 is up and Switch 2 is down

 In this case, cluster LA on both the nodes would stop receiving LACPDUs from Key2 and would start receiving LACPDUs from Key1.
 On both the nodes, cluster LA is connected to KEY 1 and I1 and I2 is UP and the channel on both the nodes would be UP.

 Case 2: Switch1 goes down and Switch2 becomes UP

 In this case, cluster LA on both the nodes would stop receiving LACPDUs from Key1 and would start receiving LACPDUs from Key2.
 On both the nodes, cluster LA is connected to Key2 and I3 and I4 is UP and the channel on both the nodes would be UP.

 Case 3: Both Switch1 and Switch2 are UP

 In this case, it is possible that cluster LA on node1 chooses Key1 as its partner and cluster LA on node2 chooses Key2 as its partner.
 It means that I1 on node1 and I4 on node2 are receiving traffic which is undesirable.
 It can happen because the LACP state machine is node-level and chooses its partners on first-come first-serve basis.